repatter/SI507-HW6/README.md

 * **Check out the file `jquerylib_submit_example.html`.
 This is an example of code that uses a package called `jQuery` (and this will need you to have an internet connection to run it properly, although the other file does not).
 Check out resources above for more on jQuery!**

 * **When you enter input that isn't valid, you see an error that is red.
 Why is the error in red?
 Why is the response for valid inputs blue?**
+Line 9 sets the color for an error in red.
+Line 12 sets the color for ".good" as blue.
 * **What is this line `var regex = /^[a-zA-Z]+$/;` helping with?
 And if you googled something to figure that out, what did you google, and what, briefly, did you learn?
 (If you didn't need to google, you can leave that out, but explain briefly what that line is helping the program do, anyway.)**
+ This line tests that the input does not include any letter characters, uppercase or lowercase.
+I Googled var regex = /^[a-zA-Z]+$/; and learned that Var regex uses shorthand codes to serve as a kind of check for input, to make sure an input matches the necessary criteria.
 * **What's different about the syntax of conditional statements in JavaScript, compared to Python?**
+The code within if/else statements doesn't need to be indented, instead the action it needs to take is located within {} brackets.
 * **What do you think the `10000` refers to in the code `.fadeOut(10000)`?**
+Fade out gradually fades out the element, until it is hidden.
+10000 means the fade out will take 10 seconds.
 * **What do you think is going on with the following code at the beginning of the program?
 Note that the most important thing to do for answering this question is to be thoughtful and clear, not to be absolutely correct:**
+This causes a type of event when a form is submitted, testing if the form adheres to the specified guidelines and responding with Nice! or Not valid!
 ```js
 $(document).ready(function(){
     $("form").submit(function(event){
 ```

 * **Add some code to the `jquerylib_submit_example.html` file so that, if the input is valid and is specifically the text `hello`, rather than the visible output being `Nice!` in blue, the visible output should be `Hello to you too!`, also in blue, just like `Nice!` is.**
 	* *HINT:* You'll have to make some changes to the conditional statement, and possibly look up some JavaScript conditional syntax.
 You'll also need to look carefully at what generates visible output right now.